Masood-Ahmed271/JAMMM/README.md

 # create database.  'mysql>' indicates we are now in the mysql command line

 # import from sql file.
-Replace the filename `RealFinal.sql` with the path to init.sql file on your local system
+Replace the filename `RealFinal.sql` with the path to RealFinal.sql file on your local system
-mysql> source init.sql
+mysql> source RealFinal.sql
 ```

 ## Finally Running the Backend: